 The sculpture trail is approx. 6 km or 3.5 miles long, and a very enjoyable walk in all seasons.
 It takes you through different woodland areas including stands of coppice at different stages, areas of majestic beeches and conifers too.
 The trail is waymarked with red arrows and numbers to keep you on track.
 Paths can be steep and rough in places, so sturdy footwear and appropriate clothing for the season is advised.

-Most of the sculptures on the sculpture trail were installed between 1999 and 2008.
-SVCP ‘s first mission was to secure the trail for the future.
+Most of the sculptures on the trail were installed between 1999 and 2008.
+SVCP ‘s first mission was to secure these sculptures for the future.
 Much of this work is being done by volunteers with KSCP and Forestry Commission staff.
-Super Kingdom was due to be repaired September 2016, however further work is now needed so we will keep you posted on plans.
-In time we hope to add new work to this wonderful woodland.
+In time we will add new work to this trail.
+Sadly, the much loved Super Kingdom, installed in 2008 was de-commissioned early 2018.
+It was no longer safe and costs to restore all 3 pieces were prohibitive.

 Kentish Stour Countryside Partnership volunteers have worked hard in all sorts of weather to maintain some of the sculptures…

-Lukasz Skapski’s – Via Lucem Continens: Planting new yew trees and maintenance work on the existing trees (weeding and mulching).
-As one side of the avenue has now been coppiced it has presented challenges – the yews have become exposed to the elements, which has had an impact.
-Over the 2016/17 winter KSCP volunteers and Forestry Commission staff have been re-staking some trees which almost got blown over!
+Lukasz Skapski’s – Via Lucium Continens: New yew trees have been planted and maintenance carried out on the existing trees (weeding and mulching).
+In 2016 one side of the avenue was coppiced presenting many challenges – the yews became exposed to the elements, which has had quite a negative impact.
+Since then KSCP volunteers and Forestry Commission staff have been re-staking some trees which almost got blown over and we have coppiced a narrow section on the other side to visually balance the piece!
+More yew trees will be planted to replace any losses.

 Richard Harris’s – Living Arch: Annual re-weaving, tying and pruning of new growth branches to maintain a dense weave.